-How to outsmart and keep rodents off your melons, fruits, and veggies
+How to outsmart and keep rodents off of your melons

-We love melons, and there are tons of delicious varieties of heirloom melons that can be grown in our area of the country (southeast USA), many of which we’ve never see in a grocery store.
-Eating a vine-ripened melon on a hot summer day is as refreshing as jumping into a mountain lake, but you usually don’t have to towel off if you’re careful when eating your melon.
+We LOVE melons.
+There are tons of delicious varieties of heirloom melons that can be grown in our area of the country (southeast USA), many of which we’ve never seen in a grocery store.
+Eating a vine-ripened melon on a hot summer day is as refreshing as jumping into a mountain lake, but you usually don’t have to towel off quite as much after eating a melon.

-During the Summer of 2011, we encountered a serious problem with our melons: they’d pollinate, and we’d excitedly watch them grow day-by-day.
+One recent summer, we encountered a serious problem with our melons: they’d pollinate, and we’d excitedly watch them grow day-by-day.
 However, before they’d fully mature, we’d come out to find them partially eaten with the tell-tale sign of rodent savagery: two small incisor teeth markings where the flesh had been carved out by the furry villains.
-After losing several melons this way, we became extremely agitated.
-We didn’t know what type of critter was eating our melons, since we never saw one in the act, but it could have been one—or any combination of—groundhogs, squirrels, chipmunks, or voles, all of which have made unwanted appearances on Tyrant Farms over the past few years… all we DID KNOW was that we needed to figure out how to keep rodents off of our stuff!

 Ugh.
 We’ve only seen a few small #snakes so far this year, until today when there were three large snakes within about 100 feet of each other (2 rat snakes and a huge king snake).
 The developer adjacent to our property cleared his land with a bulldozer this morning, sending all its inhabitants fleeing in search of new homes.
 Thankfully, we found this beautiful little rat #snake and were able to cut her out of the bird netting before she suffered too much. #frustrated #gardening #garden #reptiles #nature